SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Known_issues/KI_DataMiner_reports_Cassandra_issue_when_another_database_fails.md

 ## Cause

-The `NotifyClient()` method in the *DBGateway.cs* file incorrectly identifies the failing database.
-As a result, it attributes the issue to Cassandra, even if the actual problem lies with another database, such as Elasticsearch or OpenSearch.
+The storage health monitoring logic incorrectly identifies the failing database.
+As a result, DataMiner attributes the issue to Cassandra, even if the actual problem lies with another database, such as Elasticsearch or OpenSearch.

 ## Workaround